facelessuser/soupsieve/docs/src/markdown/api.md

         For XML, the `lxml-xml` parser (`xml` for short) will provide proper namespaces.
 It is generally suggested that `lxml-xml` is used to parse XHTML documents to take advantage of namespaces.

-- While attribute values are generally treated as case sensitive, HTML5, XHTML, and HTML treat the `type` attribute special.
+- While attribute values are generally treated as case sensitive, HTML5 and HTML treat the `type` attribute special.
 The `type` attribute's value is always case insensitive.
 This is generally how most browsers treat `type`.
 If you need `type` to be sensitive, you can use the `s` flag: `#!css [type="submit" s]`.